sapien99/configureight/README.md

 pip install -r requirements.txt
 ```
 ### binary installation
 Just copy the file to your path.
-Using configur8 you will specify multiple folders as input. .yaml and .json files in those folders will form the base and overlays of your variables.
+Using configur∞ you will specify multiple folders as input. .yaml and .json files in those folders will form the base and overlays of your variables.

 ## Principles and Thoughts
 ### General
-Configur8 uses a 2 step aproach to create the final values.
+Configur∞ uses a 2 step aproach to create the final values.
 The first phase will take care that variables are overridden in the right order, in the second phase the variables will be resolved, taking care of nested keys.
 ```sh
 con8 -p base -p envdev -p subenvdev
 ```